setariaOS/setaria-old/README.md

 - [李](https://github.com/Lee0701) - Designed logo

 ## License
 setaria is using the MIT License.
-Commits before the license is changed to MIT License uses the MIT License, too.
+Commits before the license is changed to MIT License uses the MIT License, too.<br>
+But the setaria's logo is copyrighted by [李](https://github.com/Lee0701).